kelpman05/CodePoSoNE/README.md

 # PoSo code
-This project implements the PoSo scheme on the integerated energy system (IES) in the University of Manchester.
-User can refer to https://github.com/kelpman05/DataUofManchester for the paramteters and dispatching results of IES.
-The settings of four scenarios are shown in paper "A blockchain consensus mechanism that uses Proof of Solution to optimize energy dispatch and trading".
+This repository includes the PoSo code and shows how PoSo can be used to enable energy dispatch for an integrated energy system (IES) at the University of Manchester.
+The parameters and dispatch results of the IES are available at https://github.com/kelpman05/DataUofManchester.
+Explanation of the code is available at our article:
+Chen, S., Mi, H., Ping, J., Yan, Z., Shen, Z., Liu, X., Zhang, N., Xia, Q., Kang, C., (2022), A blockchain consensus mechanism that uses Proof of Solution to optimize energy dispatch and trading, Nature Energy, accepted in principle.
+Please cite this article (refered to as PoSo article in the following text) if you want to cite the PoSo code.

 # Environment Configuration
-- The project could only run in Windows OS.
+- The code must be run in Windows OS.
-- The project use GAMS to solve the optimization model.
-User should install GAMS and ensure that the solver "CONOPT4" is avaliable.
+- The code uses GAMS to solve the optimization problem.
+Please install GAMS and solver "CONOPT4".
-- The communication program is implemented by Python.
-Therfore, GAMS Python API should be configured.
-User can refer to https://www.gams.com/32/docs/API_PY_TUTORIAL.html for the API configureration.
+- The code for delegates to communicate messages is written in Python.
+Therefore, GAMS Python API should be configured.
+Please read https://www.gams.com/32/docs/API_PY_TUTORIAL.html for API configuration.
-- Before running the project, the user should replace `C:\Users\miller\Desktop\PoO\POO_scenario` with own local path in `POO_scenario\config.scenepoo.12xdual .bat` file.
+- Before running the code, please replace `C:\Users\miller\Desktop\PoO\POO_scenario` with your own local path in POO_scenario\config.scenepoo.12xdual .bat.

-# Files explanation
+# File explanation
-- The optimization program and KKT verification program is in `POO_scenario\distributed_consensus\scene\poo_solve.py`.
+- The code about the optimization model and the associated optimality conditions are given in `POO_scenario\distributed_consensus\scene\poo_solve.py`.
-- The configurations of delegates' dishonest behavior in four scenarios are in `POO_scenario\config.scenepoo.12xdual.yaml`.
+- The delegates' dishonest behaviors can be configured in `POO_scenario\config.scenepoo.12xdual.yaml`.
 - The start-up file is `POO_scenario\config.scenepoo.12xdual .bat`.

 # Experiment
-The configuration of four scenarios are in `POO_scenario\config.scenepoo.12xdual.yaml`.
+The PoSo article demonstrates four scenarios when running the PoSo code (see Table 3 in the PoSo article).
+In `POO_scenario\config.scenepoo.12xdual.yaml`, nodes 8-12 refer to delegates C-G, who act as leaders in turns.
+The variable "leader_evil" defines whether a delegate is dishonest.
+A leader sends non-optimal messages to those followers defined as "follower_error", and does not send any message to those followers defined as "follower_ignore".
+A follower sends non-optimal messages to those delegates defined as "follower_trick_error", and does not send any message to those delegates defined as "follower_trick_ignore".
-Nodes 8-12 correspond to delegates C-G. Nodes 8-12 will act as leader in sequence.
-The "leader_evil" option represents whether the delegate is dishonest.
-For the leader, "folower_ignore" option defines the nodes that the leader will not send message. "follower_error" option defines the nodes that the leader will send non-optimal message.
-For delegates, "follower_trick_ignore" option defines the nodes that the delegate will not send message.
-The "follower_trick_error" option defines the nodes that the delgegate will send non-optimal message.
-Take scenario 1 for example.
-Leader C sends the non-optimal message only to delegate F but not others.
-Delegate F does not send any message to other followers.
-The "leader_evil" options of node 8 and node 11 are actived.
-The "follower_ignore" option of node 8 is configured as [9,10,12].
-The "follower_error" option of node 8 is [8,11].
-The follower_trick_error of node 11 is set as [9,10,12].
-Finally, run `config.scenepoo.12xdual.bat` and five windows that represent nodes 8-12 will be opened.
-The communication records of five delegates are shown in the widows.
+For example, in Scenario I, Leader C sends a non-optimal message to Follower F and does not send any message to others.
+Follower F does not send any message to others.
+Hence, the variables "leader_evil" of node 8 and node 11 are set as positive.
+The variable "follower_ignore" of node 8 is set as [9, 10, 12].
+The variable "follower_error" of node 8 is set as [8, 11].
+The variable "follower_trick_error" of node 11 is set as [9, 10, 12].
+By running `config.scenepoo.12xdual.bat`, five windows respectively output the communication records of the five delegates.

-The communication message among delegates are stored in path `POO_scenario\tests\ptry\delegate` as "Optimization_data" and "dual_data".
-The name of the files represents the communication path of the message.
-Take file `Optimization_data_Node12_9via10_5facba2b8cfd27ec67edb895785da837` for example.
-"Optimization_data" represents that this file records the optimization message.
-"Node12" represents that the message is received by Node 12.
-"9via10" represents that this message is the one that node 9 forwards to node 10.
-Therefore, the message corresponds to the <$744>DE in paper "A blockchain consensus mechanism that uses Proof of Solution to optimize energy dispatch and trading", Table 3, Scenario I, Phase for delegates (Leader is D), row G, column R2.
+The communication records among the five delegates are also stored in path `POO_scenario\tests\ptry\delegate` as "Optimization_data" and "dual_data".
+The names of the files represent the communication paths of messages.
+Take file `Optimization_data_Node12_9via10_5facba2b8cfd27ec67edb895785da837` for an example.
+"Optimization_data" means that this file records an optimal solution.
+"Node12" means that the message is stored by node 12.
+"9via10" means that node 9 sends the message to node 12 via node 10.
+Therefore, this file records "<$744>DE", in Row G, Column R2, Phase for delegates (Leader is D), Scenario I, table 3.

 # Credits
-This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) project template.
+This project is based on [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) project template.